dlevsha/nasgrate/README.md

 	_$ which php

-You'll see something like
+You'll see something like this

 	_$ which php
 	/usr/local/php5/bin/php

-Copy your php path and add it as a first line in `nasgrate` file like
+Copy your php path and add it as a first line in `nasgrate` file like here

 	#!/usr/local/php5/bin/php -q

-Your file after look like
+Your file will lool like this

 	#!/usr/local/php5/bin/php -q
 	<?php